deeheber/image-gallery2/README.md

 ### Misc Info
 - Server runs on `localhost:3000` by default
 - Frontend runs on `localhost:8080` by default
+- Must login or create an account to view albums
 - All form fields are required to add and item
 - When updating, the form fields must be filled out and not the same as the original data
 - Can delete/update images from the individual album list view only